jpiccirillo/jpiccirillo.github.io/bulletproof.md

 ```

 ## Cron Jobs and recurring task ⚡ <a name="chron-jobs"></a>
-So, now that the business logic encapsulated into the service layer, it’s easier to use it from a Cron job.
+So, now that the business logic is encapsulated in the service layer, it’s easier to use it from a Cron job.

-You should never rely on node.js `setTimeout` or another primitive way of delay the execution of code, but on a framework that persist your jobs, and the execution of them, in a database.
+You should never rely on node.js `setTimeout` or another primitive way of delaying the execution of code, but rather on a framework that persists your jobs, and the execution of them, in a database.

-This way you will have control over the failed jobs, and feedback of those who succeed.
-I already wrote on good practice for this so, [check my guide on using agenda.js the best task manager for node.js](https://softwareontheroad.com/nodejs-scalability-issues).
+This way, you will have control over the failed jobs, and feedback of those which succeed.
+I already wrote on good practices for this, so  [check my guide on using agenda.js, the best task manager for node.js](https://softwareontheroad.com/nodejs-scalability-issues).

 ## Configurations and secrets 🤫 <a name="configs"></a>
-Following the battle-tested concepts of [Twelve-Factor App](https://12factor.net/) for node.js the best approach to store API Keys and database string connections, it’s by using **dotenv**.
+Following the battle-tested concepts of [Twelve-Factor App](https://12factor.net/) for node.js, the best approach to store API Keys and database string connections is by using **dotenv**.

-Put a `.env` file, that must never be committed (but it has to exist with default values in your repository) then, the npm package `dotenv` loads the `.env` file and insert the vars into the `process.env` object of node.js.
+Create a `.env` file which must never be committed (but it does have to exist with default values in your repository), then the `dotenv` npm package will load the `.env` file and insert the vars into the `process.env` object of node.js.

-That could be enough but, I like to add an extra step.
-Have a `config/index.ts` file where the `dotenv` npm package and loads the .env file and then I use an object to store the variables, so we have a structure and code autocompletion.
+That could be enough, but I like to add an extra step.
+Write a `config/index.ts` file that uses the `dotenv` npm package, then loads the .env file.
+I use an object to store the variables to allow for structure and code autocompletion.

 _config/index.js_
 ```javascript